hanleyweng/CoreML-in-ARKit/README.md

 ### Get CoreML running in real time in ARKit

-- There are some good tutorials / sample projects for getting ARKit running.
+- There are some good tutorials / sample projects for getting CoreML running.
 See: [1](https://github.com/atomic14/VisionCoreMLSample) [2](https://github.com/yulingtianxia/Core-ML-Sample) [3](http://www.stringcode.co.uk/mlcamera/)

-- What we do differently here is we're using ARFrame to capture the image
+- What we do differently here is we're using ARKit's ARFrame as the image to be fed into CoreML.

 ```
 let pixbuff : CVPixelBuffer? = (sceneView.session.currentFrame?.capturedImage)